 Besides, experts have found that gluten-free flours made from quinoa, almonds, and beans offer nutritional benefits such as protein, fiber, vitamins, minerals, and antioxidants.
 It then follows that gluten-free pizza is a more nutritious and healthier choice than refined white flour, lacking these nutrients.

 A perfectly made gluten-free pizza is just as tasty as the traditional one, with the added nutritional benefits.
 You can enjoy several nutritional and tasty pizza flavors without your health and dietary concerns taking a backseat.
-So when next you’re strolling the streets of New York, taste the magic of gluten-free pizza!
+So when next you’re strolling the streets of New York, the magic of gluten-free pizza!